kfmahre/Portfolio/readme.md

 ---
+title: Demonstrative Adjective Definition and Examples What are Demonstrative Adjectives in English?
-title: "What are Demonstrative Adjectives?
-Examples & Exercises Demonstrative Adjective Examples and Description"
+Meta Title: What are Demonstrative Adjectives?
+Examples & Exercises Demonstrative Adjective Examples and Description
-description: "What is a demonstrative adjective?
+description: What is a demonstrative adjective?
 Learn why demonstrative adjectives are so important and find demonstrative adjective examples here!
 What is a demonstrative adjective?
 These words help you describe nouns.
-Learn about demonstrative adjectives and find demonstrative adjective examples inside! "
+Learn about demonstrative adjectives and find demonstrative adjective examples inside!
 ---
 # Demonstrative Adjectives & Examples